GovTechSG/apex-cloud-docs/docs/publisher/publish-api.md

 ### Generate AWS SigV4

 Generate_AWS_SigV4 generates AWS signature, and adds Authorization and amzdate to the headers in the outbound between APEX-cloud gateway and AWS gateway.
-See https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html for AWS Signature Version 4 signing process.
+See [AWS Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

 Signing additional header(s) is supported by providing the header field name(s), e.g. x-apigw-api-id, as aws-additional-signed-headers and the value(s) in the header.
 Multiple headers are allowed using the correct format.